 Nathan Medd (photo: Andrew Alexander)

 “Banff Centre is an exciting place to support the performing arts for the next phase of my career,” says Medd.
-“So many companies I have worked with over the years have created extraordinary works at Banff Centre Centre that have toured Canada and the world.
+“So many companies I have worked with over the years have created extraordinary works at Banff Centre that have toured Canada and the world.
 I’m very grateful for the chance to help the artistic faculty and visiting artists to do their very best work, and to help one of Canada’s most enduring arts organizations thrive.”

 His new role will see Medd oversee all of Banff Centre’s performing arts educational programs and residencies, including theatre, dance, opera, classical music, jazz, and contemporary music.